In the UK, we throw away a staggering 7 million tons of food and drink from our households every single year.

 The delivery driver who dropped off our parcel and told us how many Approved Food packages he’s dropping off in the area with one particular customer ordering on average every six weeks – so it’s clearly not just me who’s impressed.

 Is It Worth It?

-In conclution I am super happy with my order.
-I made a concious decision to really only purchase items I would use, and purchase from the supermarket anyway.
+In conclusion, I am super happy with my order.
+I made a conscious decision to really only purchase items I would use, and purchase from the supermarket anyway.
 However, I just bought them in bulk.

 As many of you long-time readers know, I’m a huge fan of cutting food waste.
 Approved Food is doing just that by reducing the amount of food going to landfill.
 Offering it to consumers at a discount price instead.
 What’s not to love?

-My final word of advice would be to compare prices on Approved Food to MySupermarket.
-Whilst Approved Food offers some amazing discounts, supermarkets can occation beat them.
+My final word of advice would be to compare prices on MySupermarket.
+While Approved Food offers some amazing discounts, supermarkets can occasion beat them.